The Killing Joke (novel): Plot summary

 Rupert then tries to find out who sent Guy and who else knows about them through the torture of tickling his foot with a feather.
 He then places Guy and Sally in a cell together that fills up with poisonous gas.
 The light bulb illuminating the room will go dark when the gas level in the room is fatal.
 Guy and Sally breathe in the gas and fall unconscious.

 They then wake up on a small boat and knock the captain unconscious.
 It is revealed that the light bulb in the gas chamber malfunctioned, causing the gas to be turned off before reaching a fatal level.
-Maintenance had not addressed the flaw because they were short staffed, causing Liddy to shout out the punchline of the book 'How many top-secret government technicians does it take to change a light bulb?'
+Maintenance had not addressed the flaw because they were short-staffed, causing Liddy to shout out the punchline of the book 'How many top-secret government technicians does it take to change a light bulb?'

 The penultimate chapter of the book describes with intentional clumsiness how Guy and Sally went to France to start a new life.
 It's written as if being spoken by someone badly describing a joke.
 At the end, the narrator has realized he has ruined the joke and decides to start again.
 The last chapter consists of the first seven words of the book.

 Critical reception

-Denise Pickles of Reviewing the Evidence said while The Killing Joke was sometimes confusing, the book altogether was interesting.
+Denise Pickles of Reviewing the Evidence said that while The Killing Joke was sometimes confusing, the book as a whole was interesting.